pabloantipan/go-api-rest/README.md

 ## Requirements

 - Go 1.16 or higher
-- A running instance of a database (e.g., PostgreSQL, MySQL)
+- A running instance of a datastore documental database (Google Cloud Datastore)

 ## Installation